What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 In addition to its beautiful shoreline, Puerto Viejo is a melting pot of cultures, making it a unique and fascinating place to explore.
 The town is home to a vibrant Afro-Caribbean community, and visitors can immerse themselves in the local culture by attending a music or dance performance, or sampling the delicious Creole cuisine.

 Puerto Viejo is also known for its vibrant art scene, with many local artists and artisans showcasing their work in galleries and shops throughout the town.
-Visitors can browse handmade jewelry, clothing, and other unique souvenirs, or even take a class and learn how to create their own.
+Visitors can browse handmade jewelry, clothing, and other unique souvenirs, or even take a class and learn how to make their own.

 For those looking for a more active cultural experience, Puerto Viejo offers a range of outdoor activities, including hiking, snorkeling, and surfing.
 And with the nearby Gandoca-Manzanillo National Wildlife Refuge and shipwreck dive site, there are plenty of opportunities to explore the area’s rich history.